dantegates/dantegates.github.io/_posts/2019-06-14-deep-learning-for-tabular-data-2---debunking-the-myth-of-the-black-box.md

 # Discussion

-## Comparision to feature coefficients and feature importances
+## Comparison to feature coefficients and feature importances

 Before reaching any conclusions about whether or not the "myth of the black box" has been debunked by this post, let's see how the methods discussed in this post compare with linear regression.
 After all, this post is mainly geared towards data scientists already using simpler models but are hesitant to take the leap to methods like DNNs.